Angel and venture capital investors can be promising options for high-growth small businesses

 Many small business owners say accessing funding is one of their biggest challenges, according to our research.
 Whether you’re running a brand-new startup looking for its first bank loan or an established company seeking high-impact investment dollars, access to capital can be a stumbling block.

-For fast-growing companies, angel or venture capital (VC) investors may be promising options.
+For fast-growing companies, angel investors or venture capital investors may be promising options.
 But these hard-charging investors aren’t the right fit for every company.
 Here’s what you need to know about them and how to prepare if you think your business might be a good candidate.

-How VC and angel investing work
+How VC and angel investors work

-Angel investors typically provide financial backing for startups with interesting ideas while VC investors seek out businesses with growth potential.
+Angel investors typically provide financial backing for startups with interesting ideas while venture capital investors seek out businesses with growth potential.
 They differ mainly in whose money they are using: Angel investors are usually high-net-worth individuals who are investing their own money, while venture capitalists (VCs) are typically professionals who work for a fund that pools other investors’ money.

-Angels and VCs take some percentage of the business’s equity in exchange for a certain amount of funding, which means that these investors own a portion of the company.
+Angel investors and VCs take some percentage of the business’s equity in exchange for a certain amount of funding, which means that these investors own a portion of the company.
 They expect a large return on their investments.

 As a result, this funding typically comes with high investor expectations and involvement.
 Investors usually lay out specific growth benchmarks and usually expect to see a return within three to five years.
 In addition, many VC and angel investors expect to be involved in decision-making.